 Rubies are considered the stone of passion, beauty and joie de vivre.
 The riveting red colour expresses the most intense emotions experienced by people - Love and Anger, Passion and Vigour, Power and Determination.

 Listed below are some of the world’s most famous Rubies:

 The Graff Ruby is 8.62 carats of cushion cut splendour.
 London jeweller Lawrence Graff purchased it in February 2006 for a staggering USD 3,637,480.

 Famous Burmese ruby ring of the Duchess of York where the famous ruby main stone is surrounded by 10 teardrop diamonds.

 The Carmen Lúcia Ruby is set in a platinum ring.
-This impressive 23.1-carat Burmese ruby was a gift to the National Gem Collection from Dr. Peter Buck, in memory of his loving wife, Carmen Lucia Buck who so appreciated fine jewellery.
+This impressive 23.1-carat Burmese ruby was a gift to the National Gem Collection from Dr Peter Buck, in memory of his loving wife, Carmen Lucia Buck who so appreciated fine jewellery.

-The Alan Caplan Ruby is a 15.97-carat, natural, perfect cushion-cut ruby with great clarity and deep red color.
+The Alan Caplan Ruby is a 15.97-carat, natural, perfect cushion-cut ruby with great clarity and deep red colour.
 It is very transparent and with the overall quality of the ruby so close to perfection, it achieved the highest ever per carat price for a ruby sold at an auction in the year 1988, a record that it held until the year 2006 when the Graff Ruby reached a selling price shattering the previous record.

 So there you have it, a bit of informative banter on a chilly morning in July.
 Happy Birthday, July babies!
 And a happy winter to the rest of you.